openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 ## Drawbacks

-N/A
+TODO

 ## Alternatives

-Operator/Controller solutions for specific API Object types, like say OpenShift Builds, would not require a CSI driver/ plugin solution.
+Operator/Controller solutions for specific API Object types, like say OpenShift Builds, would not require a CSI driver/plugin solution.
 But the call for a generic solution around host/node level injection/consumption is clear and definitive.

-Otherwise, at this time, the only means of achieving similar results to what is articulated by this proposal are:
+### Host Path Volumes

+Shared content could be managed at the cluster level via files injected to nodes via MachineConfig objects.
+Pods would then consume this content by mounting HostPath volumes.

 - Declare `HostPath` based PV/PVCs on the Pod spec, on a per Pod basis, by each author of the Pod
 - Leverage the 4.x machine configuration operator or MCO to update the host file system